crazytruth/insanic/docs/source/insanic/settings.rst

 Most people will want to load their settings with this method.

-Create a :bash:`touch config.py` file to place your settings.
+Create a :code:`touch config.py` file to place your settings.

 .. code-block:: python